TheHive-Project/TheHiveDocs/admin/configuration.md

 	# ldap : use LDAP to authenticate users.
 Configuration is under "auth.ldap" key
 	provider = [local]

-  # By default basic authentication is disabled.
-You can enable it by setting method.basic to true.
+  # By default, basic authentication is disabled.
+You can enable it by setting "method.basic" to true.
   method.basic = false

 	ad {
-		# Domain Windows name using DNS format.
+		# The name of the Microsoft Windows domaine using the DNS format.
 This parameter is required.
 		#domainFQDN = "mydomain.local"

-    # Optionally you can specify domain controller host names.
-If not set, TheHive uses domainFQDN.
+    # Optionally you can specify the host names of the domain controllers.
+If not set, TheHive uses "domainFQDN".
     #serverNames = [ad1.mydomain.local, ad2.mydomain.local]

-		# Domain Windows name using short format.
+		# The Microsoft Windows domaine name using the short format.
 This parameter is required.
 		#domainName = "MYDOMAIN"

-		# Use SSL to connect to domain controller
+		# Use SSL to connect to the domain controller(s).
 		#useSSL = true
 	}